nielsvdc/Powershell-Scripts/README.md

 # Powershell-Scripts
-Usefull Powershell scripts to manage AD, Exchange and more
+Usefull Powershell scripts to manage AD, Exchange, Windows and more